palmainczeffy/magoptlib/README.md

 `magoptlib` was created with [`cookiecutter`](https://cookiecutter.readthedocs.io/en/latest/) and the `py-pkgs-cookiecutter` [template](https://github.com/py-pkgs/py-pkgs-cookiecutter).

-This package is inspired by dipy, which provided the foundational ideas for the spherical harmonic coefficient calcuation.
+This package is inspired by [`dipy`](https://dipy.org/index.html), which provided the foundational ideas for the spherical harmonic coefficient calcuation.